Montréal–Trudeau International Airport: International jetty

 In the international jetty, there is a large area where passengers can relax before their flight.
-Travelers are able to download to their smartphone or e-reader the first chapter of any books available on the platform Lire vous transporte.
+Travellers are able to download to their smartphone or e-reader the first chapter of any books available on the platform Lire vous transporte.
 After that, they can choose to buy the entire book through the Wi-Fi network in the airport.
 A rest area has been constructed near gate 57 in order to read these books in a calm environment, with cushions and dimmed lights.
 There are over 1000 chairs with charging stations and USB ports throughout the jetty as well as three water bottle-filling stations.